w0nd3rl4nd/ICB0009-UF2-PR01-AliceAliagaMoreno/Exercise 1/Task 3/Readme.md

-# Exercise 1 - Task 1: Medical Consultancy
+# Exercise 1 - Task 3: Monitor changes

 ## LATENCY ALERT!
 If text is displayed poorly, modify "Thread.Sleep(1)" at the end of MonitorPatientStatus() and change it to "*500*".
 One millisecond was used as in my computer it prompts non-blinking visuals.